magento/devdocs/guides/v2.0/design-styleguide/buttons-and-links-usage/buttons-and-links-usage.md

 For actions like “Delete” and “Cancel”, always consider the possibility that the user took the action by mistake.

-If the user will lose a lot of work — or if the user's task is not easily recoverable — after taking the action, then create a verify step when the action is selected.
+If the user will lose a lot of work — or if the user's task is not easily recoverable — after taking the action, create an interstitial verify step that happens first when the action is selected.

 ### Label and Content Format

 Use the following template to create content for a verify step:

-* **Title:** Before you [ Action Label ]
+* **Title:** Before you [ Task Label ]

-* **Explainer content:** [ Specify the full implications that the action the user wants to take. ]
+* **Explainer content:** [ Specify the full implications for the action the user wants to take. ]

 * **Verification content:** Are you sure you want to continue?

-* **Calls to action:** [ Action Label ], Cancel ... *Note:* The "Action Label" uses the primary call to action and matches the Title Label.
+* **Calls to action:** [ Task Label ], Cancel ... *Note:* The "Task Label" is the primary call to action and matches the Title's Task Label.

 ## Button Labels Used in Admin

-**The importance of button labels:** Appending a specific label to a call to action’s verb clarifies the action that the user is taking.
+**Specify actions in buttons:** Appending a specific label to a call to action’s verb clarifies the action that the user is taking. ... *Example:* "Add Row" is more contextual and understandable than "Add".

+The following labels are the standards for Admin labels.
 Refer to these footnotes for call-to-action hierarchy:
 <ul style="list-style-type:none">
   <li><strong>*</strong> — A primary call to action.</li>
   <li><strong>**</strong> — In specific contexts, can be used as a primary call to action.</li>